Geo-Python-2017/Exercise-2/GitHub-classroom.md

 If your code is working, this should result in your plot popping up in a separate window and when you save the plot it will be at a higher resolution than the equivalent in the IPython console in Spyder.
 It is always nice to produce the best looking plots you can!

 ### Footnotes
-[1]: Note that the first time you accept an assignment you will need to authorize the application on Github.
+<a name='note1'></a>[1]: Note that the first time you accept an assignment you will need to authorize the application on Github.
 This will not work if you have not verified your email address for your Github account.<br/>
-[2]: A repository on Github is basically like a folder for a given assignment/project.
+<a name='note2'></a>[2]: A repository on Github is basically like a folder for a given assignment/project.